Becoming an Alpinist

 Course Programme - Sample Itinerary, (Flexible According to Weather & Conditions)

 - Day 1 - Easy Multi-pitch rock climbing in the Chamonix Valley.
-This is an important training day and gives the opportunity to refine your alpine & rock climbing rope work in ascent and descent whilst sampling some of the superb alpine rock in the Aiguilles Rouges or Mont Blanc side of the Valley.
+This is an important training day and gives the opportunity to refine your alpine & rock climbing rope work in ascent and descent whilst sampling some of the superb alpine rock in the Aiguilles Rouges / middle mountains.

 - Day 2 - Starting from the village of Argentiere we use the first of the big 3 alpine lifts in the Mont Blanc range Les Grands Montets (3275m).
 This gives us immediate access to glacial and high alpine mixed terrain where we can start to cover some of the alpine elements of the training themes described above and do some good easy mixed climbing in the process.